 New Zealand's Foreign Service A history EDITED BY IAN MCGIBBON Since 1943, during war, humanitarian and natural disasters, and flashpoints of global tension, one government department has been charged with the critical role of representing New Zealand's interests overseas.
 For more than 75 years, the Ministry of Foreign Affairs has been served by some remarkable people, dedicated to an organisation that has reflected New Zealand's developing sense of nationhood and place in world.
 This history of the foreign service, edited by one of New Zealand's foremost historians, captures the high stakes, skill and intelligence involved in the development of a unique organisation.
 IAN MCGIBBON ONZM has been responsible for many major military history publications.
 He is the managing editor of The New Zealand International Review, the magazine of the New Zealand Institute of International Affairs, and has written many Dictionary of New Zealand Biography essays about New Zealand diplomats, soldiers and politicians.

+'A significant book of record on a significant ministry'

+SIMON BRIDGES, NEWSROOM

 PUBLISHED: August 2022

 ISBN: 9781991016027

-Hardback with jacket, 230 x 163mm.
+Hardback + jacket, 230 x 163mm.
 576 pages. \$60

 PART ONE Creation 1943-1966